 You’d be doing a favor to the economy and sustainable agriculture of Scotland, too.
 The company which makes these, Mackie’s, takes pride in using Scotland sourced potatoes from growers they know, and using other locally and regionally sourced ingredients, too.
 Until recently, you really had to be in Scotland to taste Mackie’s crisps, but they are getting into international distribution a bit these days as well.
 What do haggis flavored crisps taste like?
 Imagine the taste of North American barbecue flavored crisps or potato chips, then replace the tomato taste with a beef flavor with a slightly smokey edge.
 Not quite there, but that gives you a bit of an idea.
 Side note: Mackie’s makes a number of other flavors of crisps, as well.

-Another thing you’ll want to eat in Scotland are strawberries, or something made from them.
+In Scotland you’ll also want to try strawberries, or something made from them.
 As it sits far up in northern Europe, the berry growing season in Scotland is short.
 By all means have fresh berries if you’re there when they are on offer in the market.
-Fortunately, the Scots have learned how to take that intense taste of their berries into jams and preserves, which are available year round.
+Fortunately, Scots have learned how to take that intense taste of their berries into jams and preserves, which are available year round.
 You may buy them on export, as well, although perusing the grocer’s shelves while you’re in Scotland will give you a wider range of choices and prices.

 Water, from loch to river to sea, is an integral part of the geography of Scotland.
-In the course of their lives, Scottish salmon traverse each of these, being born in freshwater lochs, heading down rivers to the sea, living much of their lives there, and then returning to the lochs ot spawn.
+In the course of their lives, Scottish salmon traverse each of these, being born in freshwater lochs, heading down rivers to the sea, living much of their lives there, and then returning to the lochs to spawn.
 Scottish salmon have a distinct clean taste well worth trying.
-It’s fine to have a sit down meal of it in a bistro, a pub (where you might find salmon in the form of fish cakes), or at an upscale restaurant, but there’s a way to have a taste that’s quite bit more inexpensive: check out the fish or prepared food section of the grocers (upscale Marks & Spencer is especially good for this but other grocers work well too) for salmon flakes.
+It’s fine to have a sit down meal of it in a bistro, a pub (where you might find salmon in the form of fish cakes), or at an upscale restaurant, but there’s a way to have a taste that’s quite bit more inexpensive: check out the fish or prepared food section of the grocers (upscale Marks & Spencer often has easy to find selections but a little exploring at Sainsbury’s, The Co-op, or other grocers will likely reveal good choices too) for salmon flakes.
 These are packets of salmon chunks, often smoked (look for hot smoked — those are cooked, cold smoked are not), which are quite tasty on their own or perhaps in a roll from the bakery as a do it yourself sandwich.
 You may also find salmon over greens in the prepared salads section, another way to taste this Scottish fish.

 Oats grow well in Scotland’s climate, so they turn up in all sorts of ways.
 One of the things Scots do with them is make the crackers known as oatcakes.
 They are light and crisp, come plain, with a taste of cheese flavor, flavored with herbs, and in different sizes and textures.
 Orkney Oatcakes and Nairn Oatcakes are the brands I like best, but there are others, so have fun trying several.
 In addition to eating them out of hand as is, oatcakes are fine topped with cheese, or with that strawberry jam, or some chunks of salmon — or if you are feeling especially adventurous, perhaps all three together!